opentimestamps/opentimestamps-client/README.md

 verification of timestamps for both Git commits as a whole, and individual files within a Git repository.

-## Requirements and Installation
+## Requirements

-* Python3 >= 3.4.2
+* Python3
-* python-bitcoinlib >= 0.7.0
-* pysha3 >= 1.0.2
-* GitPython >= 2.0.8 (optional, required only for Git commit rehashing support)
-* PySocks >= 1.5.0 (optional, required for SOCK5 proxy/Tor support)

-Additionally while OpenTimestamps can *create* timestamps without a local Bitcoin node, to *verify* timestamps you need a local Bitcoin Core node (a pruned node is fine).
-You also need to set the `rpcuser` and `rpcpassword` options in `~/.bitcoin/bitcoin.conf` to allow the OpenTimestamps client to connect to your node via the RPC interface.
+While OpenTimestamps can *create* timestamps without a local Bitcoin node, to *verify* timestamps you need a local Bitcoin Core node (a pruned node is fine).

+## Installation

+Either via PyPi:

+    $ pip3 install opentimestamps-client

+or from source:

+    $ python3 setup.py install

 On Debian (Stretch) you can install the necessary system dependencies with:

     sudo apt-get install python3 python3-dev python3-pip3 python3-setuptools python3-wheel

-Other distros should be similiar.
-After that you can install the remaining libraries which are available via PyPI with:

-    pip3 install -r requirements.txt

-Once those libraries are installed, you can run the utilities directly out of the repository; there's no system-wide installation process yet.

 ## Usage